Taxi (Bryan Ferry album): Production and recording

-Taxi is a cover album (the closing “Because You’re Mine” is an original).
-When Ferry was asked about the album, he said "Since I started work on the Taxi album, everything has gone great for me.
+Taxi is a cover album (the closing track "Because You're Mine" is an original).
+The album was recorded as a stopgap during sessions for Ferry's ninth solo studio album, Mamouna (1994), due to Ferry suffering from writer's block.
+When he was asked about the Taxi sessions, Ferry said, "Since I started work on the Taxi album, everything has gone great for me.
 The last two years have been terrific, but I had three or four miserable years.
 Doing the Taxi album was the start of getting things right.
 Just getting something done quickly and efficiently was very gratifying.
 Finishing something I liked and getting back into singing again, getting away from my own writing temporarily was a good thing."

 Critical reception

 Reviewing for AllMusic, critic Ned Raggett wrote of the album: "Taxi shows a mature Bryan Ferry, suave and controlled, very much in line with his general career from 1979 on ...
 Ferry's treated vocals, made to sound weirdly flat and compressed, heightens the curious mood."
 Reviewing for Entertainment Weekly, critic David Browne wrote of the album: "Few of the remakes have the decadent, jaunty verve of his covers albums of the '70s.
 But that's okay, since Ferry appears to be aiming for something else: beautifully eerie mood music for the lovesick vampire in us all."
 Rob Sheffield wrote in his three-star review of the album that "Taxi is a consistently inspired set that ranges from 'Amazing Grace' to 'All Tomorrow's Parties.'"